Did we answer all your fertility questions today?

 If you still feel you need more guidance and support, you can book a FREE 1-2-1 discovery meeting to talk through the options available to you.

 Our priority is to ensure all our patients and colleagues are kept as safe as possible.
 While there is no longer a requirement for Manchester Fertility to explicitly consider COVID-19 in our statutory health and safety risk assessments, it is important that, as a clinic, we continue to comply with obligations relating to health and safety, employment and equality duties.

 This means our clinic will need to operate a bit differently.
 However, we assure you that you will still receive the highest standard of care and warm welcome that you are used to from our team and clinic.

-- We are accepting new patients and will offer appointments virtually or over the phone.
 Our Patient Teams can answer any questions you may have or give support and advice about your treatment or future treatment.
-Our Doctors and Counsellors are also on hand to offer you virtual appointments.
-If you would like to speak to any of our specialists for advice or support at this time, please contact our New Patient Team on 0845 268 2244.
+Our Doctors and Counsellors are also on hand to offer you virtual and in-person appointments.
+If you would like to speak to our specialists for advice or support time, please get in touch with our In-Patient Team on 0161 300 2730.

 We will continually monitor the situation and promise to keep you updated as soon as anything changes.
 If you would like any further advice and support, please see our contact details below for each patient group.